jessesquires/jessesquires.com/_posts/2019-02-25-how-to-estimate-engineering-project-timelines.md

 28 more weeks needed!"* &mdash; [@quoll](https://twitter.com/quoll/status/1099289094121840640)

 *"If you called it 'agile by degrees' you could just live off the interest of your book sales"* &mdash; [@TJChecketts](https://twitter.com/TJChecketts/status/1099263521198551040)

+*"And then back to Celsius again for how long you'll have time to fix everything after requirement changes are announced."* &mdash; [@s1guza](https://twitter.com/s1guza/status/1100074377696157696)

+*"5.
+Explain to project managers that a bigger number means a higher temperature and so the burn down will happen faster."* &mdash; [@dylansmith](https://twitter.com/dylansmith/status/1099966711225372672)